realestmunti/couscous/README.md

 # Description
-Couscous is a webserver files pack dedicated to making 2006L-2010L functional with these files.
+Couscous is a website source code that's focused on making 2006L-2010L online features work.

 You upload them to a webserver, then patch your client.
 # Editing so it works with your domain